rizalgowandy/cronx/README.md

 //  0 */10 * * * * => every 10m
 Schedule(spec string, job JobItf) error

+// ScheduleFunc adds a func to the Cron to be run on the given schedule.
+ScheduleFunc(spec, name string, cmd func (ctx context.Context) error) error

 // Schedules sets a job to run multiple times at specific time.
 // Symbol */,-? should never be used as separator character.
 // These symbols are reserved for cron specification.